-Their current followers are not the type of people that they really want in the long run, as they are too far removed from rational functioning to be useful for and ongoing exploitative labour force.
-They are too far gone for that.
+Their current followers are not the type of people that they really want in the long run, as they are too far removed from rational functioning to be useful for an ongoing exploitative labour force.
 Conservative leaders are probably happy that those nutty followers will be far more likely to die in great numbers from deadlier viruses.
 However, they have to succeed before it gets to that, so that is the race.

 Governments need to be more resilient to coordinated efforts at undermining their duty to serve the best interests of their citizens.

 - a.Putting as much control of the administration of public policies into an impartial bureaucracy, so that they are freer of political interference.

 - b.Standardising electoral processes to ensure voting is as fair as possible, particularly by using an independent commission to define electoral boundaries and fully administer elections.